 If you are uninsured, you may still be able to seek treatment by utilizing services that are free of charge like Alcoholics Anonymous or by setting up a payment plan with the hospital or rehab facility of your choice.
 You may also be eligible for a scholarship from the facility you are considering for treatment.
 There are options out there even if you’re uninsured.

-Using Our Helpline to Determine Your Options for Alcohol Addiction Rehab with Aetna Insurance
+Determine Your Options for Alcohol Addiction Rehab with Aetna Insurance

 Depending on the specifics of your insurance plan, Aetna may cover multiple rehab stays.